MYOMAO/QualityControl/README.md

 Then you can close the terminal.
 In your original terminal, repeat step 2 and step 3.
 If QC still does not work, you will need to contact QC experts by emailing: zzshi@mit.edu

-## Using QC to display your own run

-If the QC is indeed running, you can do the following to display your own run

-### Scenario 1: Test File in a Run

-cp infiles/Run1/Split8.bin tempmove/Run1

-Wait for about 1 minutes, you should be able to see the histogram of that run uploaded to the database: http://ccdb-test.cern.ch:8080/browse/ITSQcTask
-And can be found on the GUI: https://qcg-test.cern.ch/?page=layoutList

-### Scenario 2: Test New Runs

-cp -r infiles/Run2/ tempmove/

-Again, after 1 minute, you should see a set of new histograms uploaded to the database and GUI.
-These histograms have been reset and start reading the files in the new runs from empty histograms.

-### Scenario 3.
-In Real IB Commissioning and Data Taking

-In real data taking, all we need to do is to name the Runs by Run + RunID + Extra Info.
-The name of the files in the run in principle does not matter as long as the file format are raw data.
-The QC codes currently still have some issues such as uploading increasingly many plots to the database and memory leakage which will result in slowing and eventually stopping the loop.
-These will be fixed very soon.